AsherGlick/TurtlePoint/README.md

-Turtle Point is a tool that creates the most optimal path to unlock all of the central tyria waypoints on a Siege Turtle.
+Turtle Point is a tool that creates the most optimal path to unlock all of the central tyria waypoints on a Siege Turtle or any other multi seat chair / mount.

 ![Turtle Point Logo](TurtlePoint.png)